GfSE/SAF-Specification/stakeholders.md

 * Show in a concise manner the relationships from operational process to operational story and to operational performer.
 * What Performers or Resources are necessary to operate the intended solution?
 * What additional information the system or a system element needs to generate to enable testing?
-* What are data / information items exchanged?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the HW components to be provided?